The Black Museum

 "Today, that jar, containing the acid sample, can be seen in the Black Museum."

-(Announcer): "From the annals of the Criminal Investigation Department of the London Police, we bring the dramatic stories of the crimes recorded by objects in Scotland Yard's Gallery of Death: The Black Museum."
+(Announcer): "From the annals of the Criminal Investigation Department of the London Police, we bring the dramatic stories of the crimes recorded by objects in Scotland Yard's Gallery of Death: the Black Museum."

 (Reverberating foot steps.
 The host's voice echoes slightly, sounding as if in a large marble hall.)